 The one thing most of these memories have in common is time.

 No hurried schedule, no early bedtime for school the next day.
-When a child’s world is simplified, she has the time and space to feel more calm and contentment.
+When a child’s world is simplified, they have the time and space to feel more calm and contentment.

 How to Streamline Your Summer